RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 ![Logo]({% image_path istio-logo.png %}){:width="600px"}

-Istio is an open, platform-independent service mesh designed to manage communications between microservices and applications in a transparent way.It provides behavioral insights and operational control over the service mesh as a whole.
+Istio is an open, platform-independent service mesh designed to manage communications between microservices and applications in a transparent way.
+It provides behavioral insights and operational control over the service mesh as a whole.
 It provides a number of key capabilities uniformly across a network of services:

 * **Traffic Management** - Control the flow of traffic and API calls between services, make calls more reliable, and make the network more robust in the face of adverse conditions.